 - What it includes: Your APR covers your scholarship, teaching, and service activities over the previous calendar year (or two years).
 Please note that students’ written comments from teaching evaluations should not be seen by chairs or be used for APR.
 These comments are for your eyes only.

-- The timing: For pre-tenure faculty and definite term lecturers, the APR is done around the end of every calendar year.
+- The timing: For pre-tenure and definite term faculty, the APR is done around the end of every calendar year.
 For tenured faculty and continuing lecturers, the APR is done every second year (in odd years).
 You still get a merit rating every year, it's just identical two years in a row.

 Faculty and departmental guidelines can be updated every two years, so make sure you have the most recent version.